 - Individual integration programme into the mainstream classes

 - Time spent on communication, independence, social and behavioural skills

 - Support from Occupational Therapists and Speech and Language Therapists

 - Access to a mainstream curriculum, both with mainstream peers and within the facility

-Children are admitted to the facility when a diagnosis of ASC is included in their statement of special needs.
+Children can be admitted to the unit when a diagnosis of ASC is included in their statement of special needs.

 For more information please contact